swade1987/simple-go-service/docs/docker-workflow.md

 Tip: The [docker build](https://docs.docker.com/engine/reference/commandline/build/) link is a good place to start.

+**The Build task should have two commands, one for Golang and another for Docker**

 To verify the build has been successful execute the following commands:

 ```